-The IEEE Power Electronics Society seeks to publish the highest quality scientific and educational materials in the areas within its scope.
-PELS covers the globe to bring you comprehensive coverage and breaking news on emerging trends, mature and cutting-edge technologies, research breakthroughs and so much more.
-Our society seeks to publish these materials in the most timely fashion possible, with wide and rapid dissemination to its members and the public at large.
+IEEE Publishing makes the exchange of technical knowledge possible with integrity, accuracy, the highest quality, and the greatest impact.
+PELS seeks to publish the highest quality scientific and educational materials in the areas within its scope.
+The Society covers the globe to bring comprehensive coverage and breaking news on emerging trends, mature and cutting-edge technologies, research breakthroughs, and so much more.
+PELS seeks to publish these materials in the most timely fashion possible, with wide and rapid dissemination to its members and the public at large.

-Our Letters publication encourages papers addressing pioneering ideas and formative concepts in power electronics as well as important new and timely results and concepts.
-The Letters are focused on shorter papers that are published more rapidly than IEEE Transactions on Power Electronics and a particular emphasis is placed on contributions with high value for rapid publication.
-Often our letters give the fastest review times of all publications.
-For submission please click here.
+The IEEE Transactions on Power Electronics - Letters (Letters) publication encourages papers addressing pioneering ideas and formative concepts in power electronics as well as important new and timely results and concepts.
+Letters are focused on shorter papers that are published more rapidly than TPEL and a particular emphasis is placed on contributions with high value for rapid publication.
+Oftentimes PELS's Letters give the fastest review times of all publications.

-Power electronics has matured as a discriminating technology for a wide variety of applications from industrial to transportation to commercial to appliances to energy efficiency and to handheld devices.
+Power electronics has matured as a discriminating technology for a wide variety of applications in appliances, commercial settings, energy efficiency, handheld devices, industrial settings, and transportation.
 The technology has evolved tremendously to approach a wide range of applications and implementations that push limits in dynamics and energy conversion performance.
-Consequently, the amount of research work in emerging and selected topics and the need for close collaborations among industry, research, and academia are growing in an unprecedented speed.
-The challenge in the coming years lies in developing new techniques at the lowest possible cost, size and weight for emerging applications.
-To address this technology trend and to serve our members better, the IEEE Journal of Emerging and Selected Topics in Power Electronics (J-ESTPE).
-The J-ESTPE strives to publish special issues/sections on timely topics in the emerging technology areas as well as general papers in power electronics.
-Its technical scope is the same as its well-established sister publication, IEEE Transactions on Power Electronics.
-For submission please click here.
+As a result, the amount of research work for emerging and selected topics as well as the need for close collaborations among academia, industry, and research are growing at an unprecedented speed.
+The challenge in the coming years lies in developing new techniques at the lowest possible cost, size, and weight for emerging applications.
+To address this technology trend and to serve members better, the IEEE Journal of Emerging and Selected Topics in Power Electronics (JESTPE) was launched.
+JESTPE strives to publish special issues and sections on timely topics in emerging technology areas as well as general papers in power electronics.
+Its technical scope is the same as its well-established sister publication, TPEL.